 Whether you call it Rosary Vine or String of Hearts, you'll be captivated by this charming house plant.

-Display it in a hanging basket to show off those long, heart-studded vines.
+Display Ceropegia in a hanging basket to show off those long, heart-studded vines.

 Propagate your plant.
 Small tubers sometimes grow along the stems, causing the stems to branch out.
 You can remove the tubers anytime and set them on the surface of the soil to grow more plants in the same pot.

-Prune it back when it starts to look leggy.
+Prune it back when Rosary Vine starts to look leggy.
 Propagating the stem cuttings by inserting them back in the soil will give a fuller display that's lush with leaves.

-Repot in spring when it gets crowded, moving to a pot only 1 size bigger.
+Repot in spring when it gets crowded, moving to a pot only 1-2 inches (2.5-5 cm) bigger.
 This vining plant grows from 2-inch (5 cm) tubers.
-Place them on the surface of the soil.
+Place them on the surface of the soil and they'll root quickly.
 Use a sandy mix and a pot with a drainage hole to avoid soggy soil, which can cause the tubers to rot.

 This carefree classic beauty was once an extremely popular indoor plant, but not as common these days.
 Perhaps it has fallen out of favor because it is so easy to grow?
 Somehow easy-care plants get less respect.
 If you come across this beautiful succulent vine, buy it.
-It's long-lived and easy to propagate.
+It's long-lived and easy to propagate for more plants.

 Origin: South Africa